yyin-dev/cs336-a2/writeup.md

 |    2560 | 10240 |         32 |        32 |            256 |             0.724500 |            0.680600 |                                        0.303200 |
 |    2560 | 10240 |         32 |        32 |            512 |             1.246300 |            1.143300 |                                        0.393300 |

 We observed similar superlinear scaling.
-For example, for d_model = 2560, when context_length increases from 128 to 256 (2x), the time increases by ~1.122x; when context_length increases from 128 to 512 (4x), the time increases by 1.455x.
-1.122^2 =1.259 < 1.455x.
+For example, for d_model = 2560, when context_length increases from 128 to 256 (2x), the time increases by ~1.122x; when context_length increases from 128 to 512 (4x), the time increases by 1.455x, while 1.122^2 =1.259 < 1.455x.

 ## Problem (flash_forward)